Last updated on December 5th, 2022.

 • The container collected yellowish greener color at the corners.

-• When you pour it, its texture is stringy and slimy, and it does not mix with other liquids well.
+• When you pour it, its texture is stringy and slimy, and it does not mix well with other liquids.

 • Check the heavy whipping cream expiration date, and remember that every container has a different life span depending on where you store it, how crowded your fridge is, and what its temperature is.

-*note that cream does not tend to curdle the same way as milk does when spoils.
+*note that cream does not always tend to curdle the same way as milk does when spoils.

 Tips to prolong the shelf life of heavy cream